marcelpatrick/isaaclab-RL-tutorials/README.md

 https://gymnasium.farama.org/index.html
 Video: https://www.youtube.com/watch?v=BSQEYj3Wm0Q&list=PLQQ577DOyRN_hY6OAoxBh8K5mKsgyJi-r&index=9

+## Gymnasium

+In the world of Reinforcement Learning (RL), you have two distinct sides:
+1. The Environment: The world where the robot lives (Isaac Sim/Isaac Lab).
+This involves complex physics, friction, lighting, and USD stages.
+2. The Agent: The AI brain (neural network) that wants to control the robot.
+It doesn't know anything about physics or 3D rendering; it only understands numbers (data inputs and action outputs).

-- **Gymnasium** is a framework that wraps the code needed to run any environment and provides standard API functions that represent the main actions that this env needs to perform.
-One your code is registered within Gymnasium, it can be easily accessed from anywhere by using these templated API calls.
-It Defines a standard "controller interface". eg: every environment must have a reset() function (start a new simulation) and a step() function (take an action, see what happens)
+**Gymnasium** is the standard protocol or library that sits in the middle so that any Agent can interact with Environments without needing to know how the physics engine works.
+It is a framework that wraps the code needed to run any environment and provides standard API functions that represent the main actions that simulations need to perform.

+- Registration: Once your code is registered within Gymnasium, it can be easily accessed from anywhere by using these templated API calls.
+It defines a standard "controller interface". eg: every environment must have a reset() function (start a new simulation) and a step() function (take an action, see what happens)
   - the step() function (standard API function from Gymnasium) calls the sim execution function from the original code, eg "CartpoleEnv()", which runs the sim.
 - It's a way to wrap your RL code inside a class.
 The class provides users the ability to start new episodes, take actions and visualize the agent’s current state through standard API functions.
-- It already comes with multiple standard environments for training robots with RL, but users can register their own envs there.
+- It already comes with multiple standard environments for training robots with RL, but users can register their own envs.

 Some of these main functions are:
 - Register: `gym.register(id, entry_point, **kwargs)` — add an environment name and how to create it so others can instantiate it by that name.